playlogo/tum-moodle-scraper/readme.md

 ## ToDo

-- [x] Add some sort of check summing to only download newly added files
+- [x] Add some sort of check to only download newly added files
+- [ ] Compare if the already downloaded files have been manually edited -> ignore them

 ## Development